terraform-redhat/terraform-aws-rosa-sts/README.md

 * thumbprint

-The information can be retrieved by using the [OCM provider](https://registry.terraform.io/providers/terraform-redhat/ocm/latest)
+The information can be retrieved by using the [Red Hat Cloud Services Provider](https://registry.terraform.io/providers/terraform-redhat/rhcs/latest)

 ## Get Clusters Information.